 Meanwhile utilities, such as electricity, water, gas, communications, and security may be paid by the Landlord on a single bill.
 If you have multiple properties, sometimes separate bills are issued.
-However, if there is any personal use, you must allocate the portions which are business from the personal and report them on the appropriate tax schedules.
+However, if there is any personal use, you must allocate the portions for and report them on the appropriate tax schedules.

 For further information please review IRS Publication 527.

-Landscaping is pivotal and the seasonal maintenance of the property (such as grassing trimming, floral arrangements, and other weather related tasks) can be applied to the rental income for the property.
+Landscaping is pivotal and the seasonal maintenance of the property (such as grass trimming, floral arrangements, and other weather related tasks) can be applied to the rental income.
 In some of these services you may be required to pay for the cost of the plants, shrubs, etc. Most of these types of services are performed similar to your main home landscaping, however these costs are limited to only the portion of time in which the property is not personally used.

-Next, hired help is also a tax deductible expense that can be used for services such as property security review, greeting new renters, and even a concierge type of service such as a tour guide for the local area.
+Next, hired help is also a tax deductible expense.
+These are services such as property security review and/or a concierge service for the local area.

-This service should be set forth in an agreement between yourself and the parties involved, and can be expensed against the revenue of the property during allowed rental days.
-Please note that these services should not be used in return for rental use otherwise it would be classified as personal use days since you had a material benefit from this.
+This service should be set forth in an agreement between yourself and the parties involved.
+It can be expensed against the revenue of the property during allowed rental days.
+Please note that these services should not be used in return for rental use, otherwise it would be classified as personal use days since you had a material benefit from this.

 Note that HOA’s should not be duplicated in other areas such as landscaping and hired help.
-Using an HOA can be a benefit since most of the services needed to maintain and run your property can be managed by them as a bundled service assessment fee.
+Using an HOA can be beneficial since most of the services needed to maintain your property can be a bundled service assessment fee.

 For more information, please review IRS Publication 527 for current regulations.
 Also, included please review the worksheet which will assist in the allocation between business and personal use time.